shader-slang/slang/docs/user-guide/03-convenience-features.md

 ## Properties

-Properties provide a convienient way to access values exposed by a type, where the logic behind accessing the value is defined in `getter` and `setter` function pairs.
+Properties provide a convenient way to access values exposed by a type, where the logic behind accessing the value is defined in `getter` and `setter` function pairs.
 Slang's `property` feature is similar to C# and Swift.
 ```csharp
 struct MyType
 {